Helpful Advice

 Making Funeral Arrangements

-Arrangements can be made at our Alness or Muir of Ord Funeral Homes at a time that best suits you.
-Unfortunately the restrictions that are in place at the moment prevent us from meeting in your own home however if you do need to make arrangements from a distance we can organise a video call with you.
+Arrangements can be made at our Alness, Muir of Ord or Dornoch Funeral Homes at a time that best suits you, or in your own home if you prefer.

 Taking Somebody Into Our Care